 - Neuropsychiatrist Daniel J. Siegel in Crazy Wise

 I can best describe the initial experience of spontaneous emergence as ecstatic – rapturous.
 There were peaks of joy and sorrow within a steady state of awe, which I imagine and felt to be childlike.
 A simple and utter gladness for being alive and fascination with life.
-And a flood of information, including an origin story which I have yet to write down.
+And a flood of information, including an origin story.

-Given the family history, their medical training and practice, and inexperience with meditation and differing mind states, my father and my his sister would have likely thought me manic or schizophrenic.
-I did recognize that I needed help and reached to my TM teacher and a Quaker pastor, who has also known me since my childhood.
+I recognized that I needed help grounding the integrating the energy and, so, reached to my TM teacher and a Quaker pastor, who has also known me since my childhood.

 My TM teacher's immediate response was, “Are you eating?
 Are you sleeping?
 You need to take care of yourself.
 You are in this for the long haul.”
-Vicki has continued to support me as best she can from a distance.
 Immediate response from the Quaker pastor, who serves the more conservation branch of Friends, was that I would be considered a heretic, unwelcome in Friends Meeting.
-She and I have not been in touch since.

-To note, when referring to rapture, joy and sorrow, I'm clearly not referring to mania and depression.
-I've not experienced mania.
-I do know the difference between sorrow and depression.
-Chronic depression, endured since childhood, that became severe winter of 2004 -2005, was cured by grief ritual in 2007.
-Since then, I've experienced one depressive episode in April 2013 following the peak experience in marriage ceremony with giant sequoia, which is documented in photographs.
+I experienced one two-week depressive episode during the integration process after spontaneous awakening in 2012.
+This occurred in April 2013 following peak experience in marriage ceremony with giant sequoia, which is documented in photographs.
 Support from a spiritual healer and a creative writing exercise cleared that depression.

 Through early autumn 2013 I would literally wake writing love poems.
 I was then, as I am now, in Love.
-Only now I have experienced what came between: near total material and social loss, and a sexual rewounding in 2014 as consequence of the financial impoverishment and my losing faith in my own worth and the value of my creative work through the course of social isolation.
+Only now I have experienced what came between: near total material and social loss, and a sexual rewounding in 2014 as consequence of the financial impoverishment and total doubt in myself, the experience, the divine, and the possibility that I may exist as a creative entity.

 I have maintained the creative witness practice throughout spiritual integration.
 For a time, Extinction Witness became my life boat.
-In clinging to the possibility of everyone else’s continued existence, I've maintained meaning in my own.
-The compassionate expression is all that made sense to me during my darkest hour and still all that is my happiness and waking peace of mind, which is different than the tranquility experienced in sitting meditation regardless of world events.
+In clinging to the possibility of everyone else’s continued existence, I maintained meaning in my own.

 I’ve recently watched CRAZYWISE: Rethinking Madness, a documentary film that follows two individuals as they navigate spiritual healing from early childhood sexual trauma.
-The film is a critical piece and has given me the clarity to offer this much of my experience.
-I’m incredibly grateful that human-rights photographer and filmmaker Phil Borges has produced the film and grateful to all who participated in the interviews.
+CRAZYWISE is an important film for everyone to see and necessary for anyone serving in the mental health field.
+Gratitude goes to filmmaker Phil Borges for producing the film and all who participated in the making.

 I do not know precisely what differentiates the relative grace of my healing process from those documented in CRAZYWISE.
-I guess that this has something to do with the fact that I was actively engaged in spiritual practice, avoided drugs and hospitalization, maintained creative expression and enjoyed access to online social networks, was clear of all substance addiction at the time of spiritual emergence and have not taken alcohol since Thanksgiving 2012 before spontaneous emergence aside from a shot of rum in a hot chocolate during my sexual rewounding and in tinctures, and maintained a healthy diet to the best of my ability on no income but for gifts primarily from family and close friends.
+I guess that this has something to do with the fact that I was actively engaged in spiritual practice, avoided alcohol and other drugs, maintained creative expression and enjoyed access to online social networks, and maintained a healthy diet to the best of my ability on no income but for gifts primarily from family and close friends.
 Though I've moved around quite a bit, including out of state, I've been incredibly blessed to be sheltered by friends and/or had my rent paid by friends since January 2014.

 From this point, I will do everything in my power to help prevent others from becoming socially isolated, home insecure, and food insecure, or forced by circumstance to enter relationship or separate from their children and be shamed into perceiving they have abandoned their children during their healing process if separation is necessary for a period of time.